IMWeazel/FS25_AutoDrive_Navi_AddOn/README.md

 Transparency notice: This mod has been created with AI.

 This mod will add a satellite navigation to the [AutoDrive](https://github.com/Stephan-S/FS25_AutoDrive) mod.
-Jump into your vehicle, choose a destination from the AutoDrive menu, press RightShift+M and your path will be shown on the minimap.
+Jump into your vehicle, choose a destination from the AutoDrive menu, press RightShift+N and your path will be shown on the minimap.

 ![Lines on the minimap](images/AD_Navi_Cockpit_Minimap.png)